Rando User GuideRando User Guide

 Free User Limits

-Free users can experience slideshow with a 25-image view limit per app session.
+Free users can experience the slideshow for 5 minutes of viewing time per app session.

 How the Limit Works